Flexure mechanisms made of metals have been utilized in precision instruments for several hundreds o...

 Translume has years of experience fabricating custom-designed parts out of fused silica glass.
 If you’re looking for high precision machining of fused silica, don’t look any further.
 We will provide you with the best glass micromachining solution, as we have done so for the past 12+ years for hundreds of extremely satisfied customers.

-Translume offers a large selection of standard microfluidic chip and flow cells fabricated from fused silica.
-Many of these standards items are available immediately from our stock or on short order.
+Translume offers a large selection of standard microfluidic chip and flow cells fabricated from fused silica glass.
+Many of these standards glass items are available immediately from our stock or on short order.
 Check our webstore to see today’s availability.
 Should you not find what you want in our webstore, we also offer a rapid fabrication service to produce custom chips and flow cells.
+Contact us to discuss your requirements.

 Flexure mechanisms made of metals have been utilized in precision instruments for several hundreds of years, but until recently, you could not procure one made out of fused silica glass.
 Pity!
 Because fused silica flexures may be the best option for your precision application, really!